richgel999/lzham_codec/README.md

 <p>LZHAM may be valuable to you if you compress data offline and distribute it to many customers, care about read/download times, and decompression speed/low CPU+power use
 are important to you.</p>

+<p>I've been profiling LZHAM vs. LZMA and publishing the results on my blog: http://richg42.blogspot.com</p>

 <h3>Compressed Bitstream Compatibility</h3>

 <p>v1.0's bitstream format is now locked in place, so any future v1.x releases will be backwards/forward compatible with compressed files